riya-malviya/weather-ml/README.md

 -> Select all of the checkboxes for data types<br/>
 -> Enter your email and click continue<br/>
 -> You'll get an email with a link to download the data<br/>

-**Here are the steps involved in building the model:**

--> Download weather data: The first step involves downloading weather data from NOAA.
-The link is provided above where you can download weather data for your area.<br/><br/>
--> Clean the data: After downloading the data, you will need to clean it.
-This involves removing columns with missing values and ensuring the data is in a format suitable for machine learning models.<br/><br/>
--> Train the model: Once the data is cleaned, you can use it to train a machine learning model.
-We used Ridge Regression, but you can also explore other models like XGBoost or Random Forest.<br/><br/>
--> Evaluate the model: Finally, we evaluate the performance of the model.
-Mean Absolute Error is one of the metrics used to measure the accuracy of the model.<br/><br/>